sthiede/Comparative_Genomics/day2_afternoon/README.md

 ```

-The "&" in the above commands is a little unix trick to run commands in background.
+The "&" in the above commands(at the end) is a little unix trick to run commands in background.
 You can run multiple commands in background and make full use of parallel processing.
 You can run this unix jobs by typing:

 ```
 jobs